emshine/Python/README.md

 # Python

+## Variables:
+  * Variables does not begins with number.
+  * Variables are separated by underscore and they are called snake cases.ex E_fg.
+  * Variables can have small letter ,capital letter as well as numbers.
+## Comments
+  * # - For single line comment
+  * ''' ''' - For multi line comment
 ## Dictionaries:
   Dictionaries are used to store data's in a key:value pair.Usually the data's in dictionaries are - ordered changable,no duplicates are allowed.The values in dictionary items can be of any data type.
 * Example: